-Stop cracking down -- unless you're like Donald Trump and want to kill and torture folks who dare to use Mother Nature's plants -- or like Natalie Reyes in the movie "Running with the Devil," a DEA agent who murders and tortures drug suspects for using plants -- while SHE SMOKES A CIGARETTE containing tobacco, the worst drug on the planet!!!
+Stop cracking down -- unless you're like Donald Trump and want to kill and torture folks who dare to use Mother Nature's plants -- or like Leslie Bibb in the movie "Running with the Devil," a DEA agent who murders and tortures drug suspects for using plants -- while SHE SMOKES A CIGARETTE containing tobacco, the worst drug on the planet!!!

 If you really want a Drug War, let's arrest everybody that uses cigarettes -- or has so much as a cigarette stub on their person.
 Let's confiscate their houses.
 Let's remove them from the voting rolls.
 Let's confiscate any book profits that they may make by writing about their arrests.

 Then let's do the same for alcohol use or possession.

 That's a Drug War I could get behind because it exposes the hypocrisy of our approach against natural substances and gives the Drug Warrior a taste of his or her own medicine.

 The unscientific Drug War is anti-patient because it forces physicians and psychotherapists to treat patients using a fraction of the therapeutic bounty that actually exists, outlawing almost all of the psychoactive plants of Mother Nature.
 Then we wonder why depression and PTSD flourish unchecked in America.
 Why?
 The American Drug Warrior wouldn't have it any other way.
 They must demonize Mother Nature's cures at all cost, so that Big Liquor and Law Enforcement may flourish.

 Or, if you think this is wrong, then stop the anti-patient Drug War, this war on plants, that's depriving my suffering mother of natural and non-addictive godsends, shunting her off onto a handful of addictive drugs from Big Pharma doled out by today's psychiatric pill mill.